AI for Restaurants

 Frequently asked questions

-The most useful restaurant AI in 2026 is not a robot server or a facial recognition POS.
-It is software wired into tools restaurants already use: Gmail reply drafting that responds to booking inquiries in under a minute instead of 48 hours, WhatsApp qualifier flows that filter serious reservations from casual browsers before they reach the front desk, and availability checkers that read your booking platform and draft a response without the manager touching a keyboard.
+AI for restaurants is software wired into tools your venue already uses, not a standalone app your team has to learn.
+The most useful category in 2026 is Gmail reply drafting that answers booking inquiries in under a minute instead of 48 hours, WhatsApp qualifier flows that filter serious reservations from casual browsers before they reach the front desk, and availability checkers that read your booking platform and draft a response without the manager touching a keyboard.
 The category works because it sits inside existing workflows.
 The category fails when it tries to replace them.
+A 40-cover independent that loses 27 percent of its inquiries to slow replies gains more from a 12-minute response drafted inside Gmail than from a £40,000 POS migration.
+That is the shape of restaurant AI that delivers and keeps paying back every week it runs.

 How much does AI cost for a restaurant?

-A fractional AI engagement for an independent restaurant or small group runs £2k to £5k per month.
-For that you get a senior operator who audits your highest-cost workflow, builds the system inside your existing tools, and leaves behind something the team uses Monday morning.
-The alternative is an agency retainer at £4k to £8k per month where 40 percent of the fee goes to overhead before any work begins.
-One restaurant group we worked with paid £10,500 for a quarter and recovered those costs in under 3 weeks from the improvement in reservation conversion.
+A senior operator engagement for an independent restaurant or small group starts from £2,000 per month.
+For that you get somebody who audits your highest-cost workflow, builds the system inside your existing tools, and leaves behind something the team uses Monday morning.
+The choice most operators weigh up is between a fractional engagement that delivers each month and a traditional consulting retainer that mostly produces decks.
+One restaurant group we worked with recovered those costs in under 3 weeks from the improvement in reservation conversion alone.
+The cost question almost never comes down to the headline number.
+It comes down to what is actually delivering each month and whether the person driving it has run operations before.
+Owners pay for working systems inside Gmail and WhatsApp, not slide decks about AI strategy.

 Can AI help a small restaurant?